 Michael Crichton , and

-A path is a string where each level of a path is separated by the backslash character,
+A path is a string where each level of a path is separated by the forward slash character,

 /.
 Each parent path in the string will be a separate value.
 For example, the value